 The judge has now approved Apple’s proposed payouts for the $50 million settlement for the 2018 class-action lawsuit filed over the faulty Butterfly MacBook keyboards.
 Depending on the extent of the repair needed, owners who need their machines repaired will receive compensation that ranges from $50 to $395.
-However, the payouts have certain conditions.
-Here’s how you can check if you’re eligible for a payout.
+However, the payouts have certain ns.
+Here’s how you can check if you’re eligible for t.

 How to Check if You’re Eligible for Butterfly Keyboard Class Action Lawsuit Payout

 If you meet the following three criteria, you will be eligible for a payout:

 - Purchased a MacBook with a butterfly keyboard between 2015 and 2019